archie1983/ai2-thor_model_training/README.md

 Please download and install them before running this code.
 The AI2-THOR used is v5.0.0.

 You must also install Thortils version from the referenced repository in the git submodule here.
 The vanilla Thortils will not work as I made several important changes.
-The best way to do that is to set up a conda environment for this purpose and install Thortils using:
+The best way to do that is to set up a conda environment for this purpose and install Thortils using the commands below.

+Alternatively you can install the whole code as a package, but Thortils still must be installed first.

 ```
 git clone https://github.com/archie1983/ai2-thor_model_training